volodymyrhudyma/blog/content/blog/what-are-proptypes-in-react-and-are-they-still-needed.md

 After defining PropTypes on a component - React will automatically validate them.

-If you use this library without React, a function named `PropTypes.checkPropTypes` has to be called manually.
+If you use this library without React, a function called `PropTypes.checkPropTypes` must be called manually.

 ## PropTypes Validators

-*The full list of available validators can be found [documentation](https://reactjs.org/docs/typechecking-with-proptypes.html#proptypes), in the following section we will learn the most common ones.*
+*The complete list of available validators can be found at [documentation](https://reactjs.org/docs/typechecking-with-proptypes.html#proptypes), in the following section we will learn about the most common ones.*

-Apart from providing a bunch of validators out-of-the-box, the library allows us to create our own, custom ones, which is a nice feature if you want to validate a complex type.
+Apart from the fact that the library already provides a set of validators, we can also create custom ones, which is a nice feature if you want to validate a complex type.

-The list of the most commonly used validators:
+The list of the most common validators:

 ```jsx
 Component.propTypes = {